tamos/nice_things/README.md

 ### 7. Enjoy your nice things:

 Copy the address (something like `http://127.0.0.1:8000/` from the command in step 6) into your web browser and try some search queries.
 When you search for results in Los Angeles or Miami, you will get the base results (address, name, location on a map) but none of our supplemental data.
 At present, supplemental data is only provided for Chicago.
+Also note that Sort By is used by Yelp to prioritize its search result.

 #### Queries to Try:

-Where: "Hyde Park"
+Where: "Hyde Park, Chicago"
 Search Term ("Don't make us guess.."): "burgers"

-Where: "Pilsen"
+Where: "Pilsen, Chicago"
 Search Term: "bar"
 Sort by: Yelp Rating
 What kind: Drink